Ace2489/zig-kv-store/README.md

 # zig-kv-store

 An in-memory key-value store with TTL support built in Zig.
-This project is mainly a learning exercise to explore Zig's features for systems programming.

 ## Overview